If you’re handing over regular or lump sums to your children to give them a financial boost, you want to beware of the taxman.

 Here are the basic rules:

-How much can I gift in lump sums?
+How much money can I gift in lump sums?

 You don’t want your children to face an unexpected inheritance tax bill because of money you’ve handed over during your lifetime.